I Tried Lululemon Bike Shorts To See If They're Worth The Hype

 First impressions...

 When they say buttery-soft, they mean it.
-Whereas the Wunder's are great for high-impact workouts, Lululemon's insanely popular (read: currently sold out as of press time) Align shorts are made with yogis in mind.
+Whereas the Wunder's are great for high-impact workouts, Lululemon's insanely popular Align shorts are made with yogis in mind.
 Miraculously, they feel as comfortable as being totally pantless.
 Unlike the previous pair I tried, the Align offers mild compression which makes them a comfy option for both low-impact workouts and lounging around in (which is exactly what I did after my yoga class).
 After squatting with my butt facing my mirror again — and using my phone's flashlight to determine any see-through factor on my tush (in the name of journalism) — I concluded that these are also satisfyingly opaque even though the fabric feels noticeably thinner than the Wunder's.
 Success!
-I wore these during my favourite ClassPass yoga videos (and during another yogalates workout on the app) and was able to do everything from Warrior II to Half Moon pose with total ease.
+I wore these during my favorite ClassPass yoga videos (and during another yogalates workout on the app) and was able to do everything from Warrior II to Half Moon pose with total ease.

 When they say buttery-soft, they mean it.
-Whereas the Wunder's are great for high-impact workouts, Lululemon's insanely popular (read: currently sold out as of press time) Align shorts are made with yogis in mind.
+Whereas the Wunder's are great for high-impact workouts, Lululemon's insanely popular Align shorts are made with yogis in mind.
 Miraculously, they feel as comfortable as being totally pantless.
 Unlike the previous pair I tried, the Align offers mild compression which makes them a comfy option for both low-impact workouts and lounging around in (which is exactly what I did after my yoga class).
 After squatting with my butt facing my mirror again — and using my phone's flashlight to determine any see-through factor on my tush (in the name of journalism) — I concluded that these are also satisfyingly opaque even though the fabric feels noticeably thinner than the Wunder's.
 Success!
-I wore these during my favourite ClassPass yoga videos (and during another yogalates workout on the app) and was able to do everything from Warrior II to Half Moon pose with total ease.
+I wore these during my favorite ClassPass yoga videos (and during another yogalates workout on the app) and was able to do everything from Warrior II to Half Moon pose with total ease.

 After a low-impact yoga flow...